ball2004244/Exam-Review-Tool/input.md

 What is the capital of France?, Paris, geography;capital cities
 ```

+## Math Notation
+You might want to use math notation in your questions.
+We support ASCII Math notation, remember to wrap your texts between 2 dollar signs `$$`.
+For more information about ASCII Math syntax, check out [here](https://asciimath.org/)

 ## Create your own exam here

 1. Upload your question bank (get default question bank [here](https://raw.githubusercontent.com/ball2004244/Exam-Review-Tool/main/batches/standard/input/question_bank.csv)):